crschnick/pdx_unlimiter/GUIDE.md

 To manage a savegame with the Pdx-Unlimiter, you therefore first have to import it.
 There are several different ways of doing that:

-- By clicking the **Import** button in the menu bar, which will open a separate import window
+- By clicking the **Import** button in the menu bar, which will open a separate import window.
-- Dragging and dropping the savegame files into the Pdx-Unlimiter.
-This also works for folders that contain savegames
+- Dragging and dropping the savegame files into the Pdx-Unlimiter window.
+  This also works for folders that contain savegames.
 - Double clicking any savegame file if its extension is associated with the Pdx-Unlimiter.
   This includes `.eu4` `.hoi4`, `.ck3` and `.sav` files.

-For performance reasons and to prevent the storage from bloating, you have to explicitly import any savegame that you want to manage, i.e. it will not automatically import all of the contents of your savegame directories.
+For performance reasons and to prevent the storage from bloating, you have to explicitly import any savegame that you want to manage, i.e. it will not automatically import all the contents of your savegame directories.
 This separation means that changing or deleting a file from your savegame directory does not delete it from the Pdx-Unlimiter storage and vice-versa.

-You can change the internal storage directory in the settings menu and also open it in the file explorer by clicking on `Storage` -> `Open storage directory` in the menu bar.
+You can change the internal storage directory in the settings menu and also open it in the file explorer by clicking on **Storage** -> **Open storage directory** in the menu bar.

 ## Campaigns and folders